AmityCo/Amity-Chat-UIKit-React-Native-OpenSource/README.md

 </div>

 ## Getting started
-Our AmityUIKit include user interfaces to enable fast integration of standard Amity Social features into new or existing applications.
-Furthermore, our React Native UIKit supports integration with both **Expo** and **React Native CLI**, providing you with a flexible experience to seamlessly integrate social features into your existing React Native application.
+Our AmityChatUIKit include user interfaces to enable fast integration of standard Amity Chat features into new or existing applications.
+Furthermore, our React Native UIKit supports integration with both **Expo** and **React Native CLI**, providing you with a flexible experience to seamlessly integrate chat features into your existing React Native application.
 ### Try Sample app
 This repository also includes a built-in sample app which you can use to test your code while customizing it, or even explore our UIKit features with just a few installations!
 #### Run sample app with expo